Live streaming and chat - How interaction drives sales conversion & user engagement

 Growing user engagement and increasing conversions through chat

 Live streaming and messaging is creating a huge impact in different industries like eSports and e-commerce.
-Nexon and TMON are two great examples of how adding rich messaging and powerful chat features to an existing live streaming platforms helped boost audience engagement and sales conversions.
+Nexon and TMON are two great examples of how adding rich messaging and powerful chat features to an existing live streaming platform helped boost audience engagement and sales conversions.
 Nexon is one of the top 10 gaming publishers in the world and hosts an eSports league for FIFA Online 3, and TMON is one of largest e-commerce companies in Korea.

 Plugging SendBird’s technology into Nexon’s live streaming eSports platform, Nexon increased user session time by 150% and increased the number of viewers for each event.
 Enabling in-app chat accomplished two things: